Michael George Rosenbaum Sells 1,400 Shares of Guidewire Software (NYSE:GWRE) Stock

 - On Monday, September 8th, Michael George Rosenbaum sold 1,400 shares of Guidewire Software stock.
 The shares were sold at an average price of $261.28, for a total transaction of $365,792.00.

-A number of brokerages have issued reports on GWRE.
-Citigroup boosted their price target on shares of Guidewire Software from $247.00 to $267.00 and gave the stock a “neutral” rating in a research note on Tuesday, September 9th.
-Royal Bank Of Canada boosted their price target on shares of Guidewire Software from $290.00 to $300.00 and gave the stock an “outperform” rating in a research note on Friday, September 5th.
-Wells Fargo & Company boosted their price target on shares of Guidewire Software from $265.00 to $275.00 and gave the stock an “overweight” rating in a research note on Friday, September 5th.
-Weiss Ratings reiterated a “hold (c)” rating on shares of Guidewire Software in a research note on Wednesday, October 8th.
-Finally, The Goldman Sachs Group boosted their price target on shares of Guidewire Software from $270.00 to $305.00 and gave the stock a “buy” rating in a research note on Friday, September 5th.
-Nine investment analysts have rated the stock with a Buy rating, four have given a Hold rating and one has given a Sell rating to the company’s stock.
-According to data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and an average price target of $274.08.
+A number of analysts have commented on the stock.
+Wells Fargo & Company boosted their price target on shares of Guidewire Software from $265.00 to $275.00 and gave the company an “overweight” rating in a research note on Friday, September 5th.
+Stifel Nicolaus boosted their target price on shares of Guidewire Software from $270.00 to $300.00 and gave the stock a “buy” rating in a research report on Friday, September 5th.
+DA Davidson upped their target price on shares of Guidewire Software from $246.00 to $250.00 and gave the stock a “neutral” rating in a report on Monday, September 8th.
+Zacks Research upgraded Guidewire Software from a “hold” rating to a “strong-buy” rating in a research note on Monday, November 3rd.
+Finally, Wall Street Zen lowered Guidewire Software from a “buy” rating to a “hold” rating in a report on Friday, September 5th.
+One equities research analyst has rated the stock with a Strong Buy rating, nine have assigned a Buy rating, four have given a Hold rating and one has given a Sell rating to the stock.
+Based on data from MarketBeat.com, Guidewire Software currently has a consensus rating of “Moderate Buy” and an average target price of $274.08.

 Guidewire Software, Inc provides a platform for property and casualty (P&C) insurers worldwide.
 The company offers Guidewire InsuranceSuite Cloud, such as PolicyCenter Cloud, BillingCenter Cloud, and ClaimCenter Cloud applications.
 It also provides Guidewire InsuranceNow, a cloud-based platform that offers policy, billing, and claims management functionality to insurers; and Guidewire InsuranceSuite for Self-Managed.